 I’ve created a whole video to walk you through the basics of working with fonts and your Silhouette, how to install fonts in Silhouette Studio, and lots of tips and tricks for working with and manipulating your fonts.
 You can watch the video below, or if you are looking for even more detailed information, keep reading!

-If you do not see the video above, it may be because of an ad blocker installed on your device.
-You can also view the video on my youtube channel here.
-P.S.
-You can check out Colleen’s video and post on using fonts in Cricut Design Space right over here.
+If you like videos like this, be sure to subscribe to my youtube channel so you don’t miss any new tutorials!
+(P.S.
+You can check out Colleen’s video and post on using fonts in Cricut Design Space right over here.)

 Okay, let’s start off talking about the basics of using fonts with your Silhouette.

 You can really use any font you have downloaded onto your computer with your Silhouette machine.
 The Silhouette Studio software will work with any .TTF or .OTF font.

 To see the fonts you have installed in your computer in the Studio software, simply open up the Text Style window by clicking on the “A|” icon on the right side of your screen.